Student Communication Websites

 - Page Description

 Explains what the content on the page is about in more detail than the title.
 Under 150 characters (including spaces).
-Sometimes browsers take the page description to display in search results (more often they take content on the page that better matches the search terms).
+Sometimes browsers take the page description to display in search results (sometimes they take content on the page that better matches the search terms).
 Facebook displays the page description when you add a link to a website to your wall.

 -